 Ethical Guidelines on Publication

-The Editorial Board of the bulletin of Veterinary biotechnology being published by the Institute of Veterinary Medicine of the NAAS, the State Scientific Control Institute of Biotechnology and Strains of Microorganisms and the State Scientific Research Institute of Laboratory Diagnostics and Veterinary and Sanitary Expertise maintains a high level of acceptance requirements and selection criteria for scientific papers.
+The Editorial Board of the bulletin of Veterinary biotechnology being published by the Institute of Veterinary Medicine of the NAAS and the State Scientific Research Institute of Laboratory Diagnostics and Veterinary and Sanitary Expertise maintains a high level of acceptance requirements and selection criteria for scientific papers.

 The Editorial Board is focused on maintaining high standards of ethical conduct for publication in its journal and guided by the principles of the Committee on Publication Ethics (COPE), the Ethical code of scientists of Ukraine and the best practice of Ukrainian and foreign professional societies, research organizations and editorial boards.
 The purpose of peer review is to ensure the maintaining high ethical standards of scientific researches, which should be understood by the reviewer as ethics requirements to scientific publications before starting the work.

 We think that coordination of ethical conduct standards is necessary for all participants of the publishing process: authors, editors, reviewers, publishers and readers.